johanWallgren/MessingAroundWithSpotify/README.md

 >run downloadArtistData.R

-This will create a tibble with all songs by the artist in artistList.
+This will create a tibble with data for all songs by the artists in artistList.

 Edit the list for different artist.
 The tibble will be saved as artistData.RData.
-Move artistData.RData to folder App
+Move artistData.RData to folder "App".

 3.